gabriellabann/SE-SCC-Depression-clone/research-assessment.md

     3. PDF renders without error and includes all text, tables, and figures
     4. No additional steps are needed (e.g., finding data, determining necessary packages to install and load, running unsourced scripts, correcting aboslute paths)

-        -   [X] Objective attempt
+        -   [X] Objective attempt - new attempt
         -   [ ] Objective met
-        -   Grader comments: Need help with this, I'm completely lost
+        -   Grader comments:
             - cannot assess because documents do not run/render
             - We'll figure it out!!